Kevin Falcon: Campbell ministry

 Following the election of a Liberal majority in 2001, Falcon joined Gordon Campbell's cabinet.
-He was appointed to the newly created position of Minister of State for Deregulation, where he cut "red tape" (ie, regulations that create costs or frustration for consumers and producers while providing little benefit to the public).
+He was appointed to the newly created position of Minister of State for Deregulation, where he cut "red tape" (i.e., regulations that create costs or frustration for consumers and producers while providing little benefit to the public).

 Falcon's reforms are credited with moving B.C. to among the best-performing provinces: economic growth increased from 1.9% below the provincial average between 1994 and 2001 to 1.21% above the average between 2002 and 2006.

 In 2004, Falcon was elevated to Minister of Transportation, following the resignation of the then minister, Judith Reid after the BC Legislature raids linked to the sale of BC Rail ("Railgate").
 In that role, he changed TransLink's governance structure to introduce a government-appointed board of professionals (engineers, accountants, etc.) to run day-to-day operations, and a council of mayors to deal with long term planning.

 He also introduced the Gateway Program, a $3 billion regional transportation strategy for Metro Vancouver that launched the construction of the new Port Mann Bridge.

 In June 2009, Falcon was appointed as Minister of Health.